UgoChiori/UgoChiori/README.md

-- 👋 Hi, I’m @UgoChiori
+- 👋 Hi, I’m @UgoChiori.
+Lagos, Nigeria.
-- I love Jesus Christ
+- I love Jesus Christ, and I love coffee.
-- 👀 I’m interested in all things Front End
-- 🌱 I’m currently learning how to be a front end developer.
+- I started learning to be a front end developer in April, 2022, and since then, I have had to immerse myself in different tasks and projects.
-- 💞️ I’m looking to collaborate on anything relevant to front end, really.
+- I’m constantly trying to grow, and learn new things.
+I am currently improving my skills in HTML, CSS, Javascript, OpenSource and ReactJS.
 - 📫 How to reach me ...ugochiori@gmail.com

 <!---